-When you log in with an email and password that is attached to multiple accounts, you will automatically log into to the most recent account you were previously logged in to.
+When you log in with an email and password that is attached to multiple accounts, you will automatically log in to the most recent account you were previously in.
 If necessary, use the account dropdown to switch to the account you need.

 Frequently Asked Questions

 How can I make multiple accounts with the same account name?